mriccell/docker-image-new/OCR-landing-v0.2.md

 The default configuration gives round robin routing and WebLogic Server will provide cookie-based session affinity.

-**Note:** that Ingresses are not created for servers that are not part of a WebLogic cluster, including the Administration Server.
+**Note:** that Ingresses are not created for servers that are not part of a WebLogic Server cluster, including the administration server.
 Such servers are exposed externally using NodePort services.

 ### Log integration with ELK
 The operator can install the ELK stack and publish its logs into ELK.
 If enabled, ElasticSearch and Kibana will be installed in the default namespace, and a logstash pod will be created in the operator’s namespace.
 Logstash will be configured to publish the operator’s logs into Elasticsearch, and the log data will be available for visualization and analysis in Kibana.